Dunbar Cave State Park

 At over eight miles in length, Dunbar Cave is one of the largest caves in the area.
 The 15-acre lake is fed by the cold, clear stream that flows from the mouth of the cave.

-The 144-acre park is honeycombed by Dunbar Cave and numerous sinkholes.
+Dunbar Cave is a remarkable prehistoric site, not just for Tennessee but for the entire Eastern Woodlands.
 The cave has historical, natural, archaeological and geological significance.
 Excavations revealed that this cave has been used by man for thousands of years, drawn by its constant stream flow and natural air conditioning.
-These early inhabitants left drawings on the cave walls, perhaps as part of religious ceremonies.
+These Mississippian Native American's left drawings on the cave walls, perhaps as part of religious ceremonies, dating back to the 14th century.
+The park is 144-acres and is located in Clarksville, Tennessee.

 Thomas Dunbar and his family settled the land containing the cave in 1784.
 Dunbar thought that he had title to the land, but due to incorrect paperwork he was never actually the legal owner The first known owner, Robert Nelson, claimed the land in 1792.
 Mr. Dunbar and his family were ejected from the land (Dunbar immediately purchased the land next to the cave property and lived there until his death in 1826).
 The cave retained Dunbar's name as he was the first settler to live there.